-Aegon Schadeverzekering only reinsures its property, general third party liability, disability and motor third-party liability business.
-The main counterparties are Hannover Re and SCOR Re Europe.
-For property insurance, an 'excess of loss' contract is in place with a retention level of EUR 350,000 for each separate risk, and EUR 2.5 million for each windstorm event.
-For motor third-party liability insurance, Aegon Schadeverzekering has reinsurance in place with a retention level of EUR 750,000 per event.
-For general third-party liability, Aegon Schadeverzekering has reinsurance in place with a retention level of EUR 350,000 per event.
-In 2018, a reinsurance agreement for disability (WIA Excedent) was signed with Munich Re.
-The structure of the reinsurance agreement is:
+Moreover, Aegon Schadeverzekering has a comprehensive P&C reinsurance programme in place to protect its P&L. In particular, it reinsures its property, general third party liability, and motor third-party liability business.
+For property insurance, an 'excess of loss' contract is in place with a retention level of EUR 0.5 million for each separate risk, and EUR 5 million for each windstorm event.
+For motor third-party liability insurance, Aegon Schadeverzekering has reinsurance in place with a retention level of EUR 0.75 million per event.
+For general third-party liability, Aegon Schadeverzekering has reinsurance in place with a retention level of EUR 0.35 million per event.